-However, in those countries with a testamentary tradition that provide the opportunity of making a will, less than twelve percent of irregular settlement owners surveyed had actually made one, which means that upon their demise property inheritance and succession are determined by the Civil Code, which in most countries usually apportions equal shares to all children.
-The law notwithstanding, survey data in Mexico suggest that while very few low-income home owners make a will, just under one-half have made some sort of "informal arrangement" about how they expect their property to be disbursed among the children (Grajeda & Ward, 2012; Ward et al. 2011).
-Of course it remains unclear how far such informal arrangements will ultimately be respected.
-Given the findings that adult children often already live on the lot and expect to remain there, there is likely to be a need for legal and other mediation that will facilitate inheritance agreement between siblings, and thereby ensure the transfer of titles to the inheritor owners.
-Failing that, property sales and home investment to achieve rehab is likely to be stymied (Ward et al. 2011).
+However, in those countries that provide the opportunity of making a will less than twelve percent of irregular settlement owners surveyed had actually made one, which means that upon their demise property inheritance and succession are determined by the Civil Code, which in most countries usually apportions equal shares to all children.
+The law notwithstanding, survey data in Mexico suggest that while very few low income home owners make a will, just under one-half have made some sort of "informal helpers (Gilbert and Ward, 1985).
+In Monterrey, Mexico, for example, the state sponsored FOMERREY low cost land subdivisions generated a significant supply of new low-cost lots that provided a nearby alternative to that of remaining with their parents (Ward, 2015).

+arrangement" about how they expect their property to be disbursed among the children (Grajeda and Ward 2012; Ward et al 2011).
+Of course it remains unclear how fare such informal arrangements will ultimately be respected.
+Given the findings that adult children often already live on the lot and expect to remain there, there is likely to be a need for mediation that will facilitate inheritance agreement between siblings, and thereby ensure the transfer of titles to the inheritor owners.
+Failing that, property sales and home investment to achieve rehab is likely to be stymied (Ward et al 2011).